Valdemārs Baumanis: Early life and military career

 During Second World War in 1943 Baumanis as an officer of Latvian army was conscripted into Latvian Legion.
 He served in general staff of the Legion.
 Later he was deployed to staff of the 15th Waffen Grenadier Division of the SS.
 In 1944, he was promoted to the rank of captain and became commander of the divisions supply battalion.
 In March 1945 he was promoted to the rank of major and became commander of the all supply units of the 15th Waffen Grenadier Division.

 At the last days of the war, he led around 4000 Latvian soldiers to the Western Allies thus saving them from Soviet Red army and further repressions.
 He was held captive in a POW camp in Putloss, Germany.
 After release he lived in Germany until 1947 when he traveled to France and lived in Lorient until 1956.
-In 1956, he travelled to United States and for the rest of the life lived in Chicago.
+In 1956, he travelled to the United States and for the rest of the life lived in Chicago.